Phoonk 2: Plot

-On winning a new construction project, Rajiv moves with his family to a new place, one which is both close to the woods, as well as the beach.
+On winning a new construction project, Rajiv moves with his family to a new place, one that is both close to the woods and the beach.
 Rajiv's mother has gone to Rishikesh, so he stays there only with his wife Aarti, two kids, and housemaid Laxmi.
-Rajiv's kids, Raksha and Rohan begin exploring the new place and the surroundings – the lonely beach and then the woods behind the house.
-They are soon visited by Rajiv's sister Arushi and her husband Ranjit aka Ronnie, who had come to spend some time with the family.
+Rajiv's kids, Raksha and Rohan, begin exploring the new place and the surroundings – the lonely beach and then the woods behind the house.
+They are soon visited by Rajiv's sister Arushi and her husband Ranjit aka Ronnie, who have come to spend time with the family.

-The terror begins with Raksha and Rohan finding a doll in the woods and bringing it home.
+The terror begins when Raksha and Rohan find a doll in the woods and bring it home.
 It happens to be a doll controlled by the ghost of Madhu, who has now returned from the dead to take revenge on Rajiv.
 It then progresses to a series of highly traumatizing experiences for the whole family.
-Madhu enters Aarti and she begins to act weirdly.
+Madhu enters Aarti, and she begins to act weirdly.
 Rajiv soon realizes that Madhu has returned from the grave and wants revenge.
-He immediately informs his friend Vinay, who helped him previously in killing Madhu, and his friend sets out to find Anshuman, Madhu's husband, hoping that the latter can be of some help.
-But unfortunately, on his way, he is attacked in his car by Madhu and he meets with an accident.

-Manja, the exorcist who kills Madhu, meets a gruesome death at the hands of her ghost.
-Advised by Vinay, Rajiv now approaches another exorcist, but he is not of much help.
-He advises Rajiv to leave the city and go someplace where Madhu cannot reach him.
-Eventually, this man is also killed by Madhu's possessed doll, but not before he manages to burn it.
+Manja, the exorcist who had killed Madhu, meets a gruesome death at the hands of her ghost.
+Advised by his friend Vinay, who helped eliminate Madhu before, Rajiv now approaches another exorcist, Jeeva, but he is not of much help.
+He advises Rajiv to leave the city and go someplace where Madhu cannot reach him, also telling Rajiv and Vinay to find Anshuman, Madhu's husband (from the previous film).
+Vinay tries to find Anshuman but is killed in a road accident after he sees Madhu's spirit.
+Eventually, Jeeva is also killed by Madhu's possessed doll, but not before he manages to burn it.

 Now the grotesque killings begin.
-The watchman and Laxmi are murdered brutally, Arushi is drowned in the swimming pool of the house, and Aarti, possessed by Madhu's spirit, acts weird.
+The watchman and Laxmi are murdered brutally, Arushi is drowned in the swimming pool of the house, and Aarti, possessed by Madhu's spirit, acts weirdly.
 Rajiv is left alone with his two children at home, and Aarti (Madhu) begins to traumatize them from all directions.
 Rohan and Ronnie are trapped in their room, with no way to help.
 The ghost attacks Rajiv and Raksha and stabs Rajiv.
 It then moves to kill Raksha, with a wounded and helpless Rajiv trying his best to protect her in the heavy rain.
 Finally, they reach the terrace, where Rajiv attacks Aarti and pushes her off the rooftop, and she falls to her death.
-The ghost now leaves Aarti and the family for the time being.

-The film ends with Rajiv carrying Aarti into the house, with Raksha, Rohan, and Ronnie couldn't believe their grief.
-The film ends with Rajiv and Ronnie crying at their respective wife's death.
+Rajiv carries Aarti into the house, with a grieving Raksha, Rohan, and Ronnie, leaving the movie with an open ending.